How often do you clean your tongue?

 There is attention to detail in the design and finish with large easy to hold handles and smart fixings between these and the metal scraper.

 The head is made of 18/10 Austenitic Steel – a high-grade chromium and nickel alloy that will stand the test of time and delivers an effective cleanse of the tongue with every pass.

-We go into more detail in our Amano Tongue Cleaner Review.
+I go into more detail in our Amano Tongue Cleaner Review.